stefanpems/stefanpems.github.io/_posts/2022-05-22-M365D raw data ingestion in Sentinel.md

 ---
-title: "Ho to estimate the cost of Microsoft 365 Defender raw data ingestion in Microsoft Sentinel"
+title: "How to estimate the cost of Microsoft 365 Defender raw data ingestion in Microsoft Sentinel"
 last_modified_at: 2022-05-22T23:15:02-05:00
 tags:
   - Microsoft 365 Defender